A One Room Schoolhouse

 Elementary Students

-• Academics: Three language arts lessons and three math lessons will be assigned to be completed at home.
+• Academics: Two language arts lessons and two math lessons will be assigned to be completed at home.
 The Good and the Beautiful curriculum is an open-and-go, parent-friendly curriculum that moves easily from The Schoolhouse to the home.

 • Fire Safety: In order to complete the Pennsylvania state requirement regarding fire safety, it is recommended that each family purchase and complete The Good and the Beautiful’s Safety unit.
 It can be purchased here.
 Make sure to keep work samples from this unit to submit in your student’s end-of-year portfolio.
 If this unit is not completed, your family will need to submit other work samples showing your completion of the fire safety requirement.